George Watson (accountant)

 George Watson (23 November 1654 – 3 April 1723) was a Scottish accountant and philanthropist.
 He was the Bank of Scotland's first Chief Accountant.
 He bequeathed money that was used to establish George Watson's College and fund George Heriot's School.
-He was also an investor in the slave trade.

 Life

 Watson was born in Edinburgh on 12 November 1654, the eldest son of Marion Ewing (d.1697) and John Watson, a merchant.
 After the death of his father and the remarriage of his mother, Watson and his brother James were brought up by their aunt Elizabeth Davidson.
-In 1672 he went to Rotterdam to be educated in book-keeping.
+In 1672, he went to Rotterdam to be educated in book-keeping.
 He returned to Edinburgh to become, in 1676, the private secretary to Sir James Dick.
 Based partly on this experience he became one of Scotland's most famed accountants of his time, and was appointed chief accountant to the Bank of Scotland when it was founded in 1695.

-George Watson is buried in Edinburgh's Greyfriars Kirkyard, and although the precise location of his remains is unknown, there is a memorial plaque in a wall in the north-west of the graveyard.
+George Watson was buried in Edinburgh's Greyfriars Kirkyard, and although the precise location of his remains is unknown, there is a memorial plaque in a wall in the north-west of the graveyard.